 DFO Conservation

-• Help DFO members stay informed and engaged on conservation issues where we bird
+• Inform and engage DFO members on conservation issues where we bird locally, statewide,and beyond

-• Represent DFO at forums where decisions affecting birds and habitat are made
+• Represent DFO in forums where decisions affecting birds and habitat are made

-• Recommend action as needed to the DFO Board of Directors
+• Recommend action, as needed, by the DFO Board of Directors

-• In concert with our allies, monitor, report on and react to threats to birds and habitat primarily in the metro Denver area, but occasionally in other parts of Colorado or nationally
+• In concert with our allies, monitor, report on and react to threats to birds and habitat primarily in the metro Denver area, but occasionally in other parts of Colorado, the region or nationally

-The Conservation Committee meets at least quarterly and all DFO members are welcome to join.
-Contact the committee chair for more information on opportunities.
-For information on current and past Committee actions, refer to our club newsletter The Lark Bunting.
+The Conservation Committee meets at least quarterly and any DFO member is welcome to join.
+Contact the committee chair for more information on opportunities to get involved.
+For contacts and for information on current and past Committee issues actions, refer to the organization pages near the front of our club newsletter The Lark Bunting.

 CHICO BASIN RANCH UPDATE